Introduction to External Functions¶

 A Microsoft Azure function.

-Platforms for the Proxy Service¶
+Platforms that Support a Proxy Service¶

-You’ll need an instance of a native HTTP proxy service on a cloud platform.
+You need an instance of a native HTTP proxy service on a cloud platform.

 To configure your proxy service, you typically need: